 Consistency and fairness are the keys.
 You can’t expect a horse to do anything they are not trained to do.
-Similarly, you must not push a horse for disobeying a command they aren’t comfortable, or capable of, doing.
+Similarly, you must not push a horse for disobeying a command they aren’t comfortable or capable of doing.
 You must train in the same way every time, as horses are creatures of habit.

 3. The Power of Observation and Understanding

 Your horse has likes, dislikes, and even preferences for types of music!
 With respect for your horse comes responsibility.
 That main responsibility is simply to observe and understand them.
-Your horse’s facial expressions, neck/tail position, and how they use their eyes and ears, are some of the many points of interest that cue you into how your equine is feeling.
+Your horse’s facial expressions, neck/tail position, and how they use their eyes and ears are some of the many points of interest that cue you into how your equine is feeling.
 Eyes wide and ears perked forward?
 They are frightened.
 If your horse’s nostrils are relaxed, it is a sure signal that they are happy.

 Listening to your horse, through observing and recognizing their behaviors, is essential for a stable bond.

-Forging a better understanding of your horse is important, because sometimes our horses are trying to tell us things that we can’t hear.
+Forging a better understanding of your horse is important because sometimes our horses are trying to tell us things that we can’t hear.

 4. The Power of Mimicry

-The Spruce Pets encourages this, advocating for letting your horse loose at liberty, in a space that they can see you mirroring them.
+The Spruce Pets encourages this, advocating for letting your horse loose at liberty in a space where they can see you mirroring them.
 “Mimicking your horse’s movements will gain his interest and curiosity about you.
 Walk as they walk, turn when they turn, pause and crouch when they roll, and run playfully if they take off in a trot or gallop.”
 This is because horses are herd animals and naturally move in unison with those they trust and respect.

-5. The Power of Quality Time (…even if it’s just down time!)
+5. The Power of Quality Time (…even if it’s just downtime!)

 Visiting and spending time with your horse outside of riding and training time is a must for equine and equestrian bonding.
 It is something that is too often overlooked.
-Simple things, such as hand grazing, belly and neck scratching, or just reading a book and enjoying one another’s company, are all extremely effective.
+Simple things, such as hand grazing, belly and neck scratching, or just reading a book and enjoying one another’s a company, are all extremely effective.

-Spruce Pets encourages taking a minute to sit and relax “and breathe consciously” when you get on your horse, before asking them to get in motion.
-Similarly, they recommend doing the same standing by their side, right after dismounting.
+Spruce Pets encourages taking a minute to sit and relax “and breathe consciously” when you get on your horse before asking them to get in motion.
+Similarly, they recommend doing the same, standing by their side, right after dismounting.
 “Stroke him or find an itchy spot to scrub, rather than just getting off and heading to the barn.
 Horses are intuitive, so they sense our emotional state, read our body language, and feel our intentions.”

 Horses are just as at peace as they look.
 Why not spend little relaxing moments with your horse?
 It certainly serves as a nice, refreshing break in our fast-paced and high-demand lifestyles.
-But it also promotes better understanding, and in turn, improves communication between the two of you.
+But it also promotes better understanding and, in turn, improves communication between the two of you.
 Connecting with nature alongside one another really strengthens your peace within your own bodies, as well as with one another.

 Another sure way to increase the bond with your horse and improve their equine wellness?
 Try our Spirulina Wafers for an effective (and tasty!) way to help maintain the body’s immune, circulatory, and detoxifying systems.
-Spirulina Wafers are a great support for normal, healthy allergy response.
+Spirulina Wafers are a great support for normal, healthy allergy responses.